 Science & CaringIf you love science and caring, a career in the medical laboratory – combining the challenges and rewards of medicine and science – may be perfect for you.

 Medical laboratory professionals have unlimited choices of practice settings: hospitals, for-profit laboratories, clinics, business and industry.
 Areas of scientific exploration including the immune system, cell marker technology and cancer research are open to professionals in the field.
-In the clinical area, drug testing, therapeutic drug monitoring and biogenetic are a few of the specialties you can work in.
+In the clinical area, drug testing, molecular diagnostics and biogenetics are a few of the specialties you can work in.

-Medical technologists establish and monitor quality control programs that ensure the precision and accuracy of instruments and staff in a medical lab.
+Medical laboratory scientists establish and monitor quality control programs that ensure the precision and accuracy of instruments and staff in a medical lab.
 Learn more.

 Everyone in the lab plays an important role.
 Learn about these roles, the skills it takes to be successful, and the different areas of a medical lab.

 Our 12-month program provides your senior year for a bachelor of science in medical laboratory science and medical technology degree or a certificate of completion for post-baccalaureate students.
 Read on to understand more about what you’ll learn in the program.